 CORPORATE GOVERNANCE GUIDELINES

-These Corporate Governance Guidelines (“Guidelines”) were adopted by the Board of Directors (the “Board”) of Company Vitamin Shoppe, Inc. (the “Company”) on July 21, 2009, and amended and restated as of December 9, 2015.
+These Corporate Governance Guidelines (“Guidelines”) were adopted by the Board of Directors (the “Board”) of Vitamin Shoppe, Inc. (the “Company”) on July 21, 2009, and amended and restated on February 22, 2018.

 Vitamin Shoppe, Inc. is committed to developing effective, transparent and accountable corporate governance practices.
 These Corporate Governance Guidelines were approved by the Company’s Board of Directors, on the recommendation of the Nomination and Governance Committee, as a set of guiding principles by which the affairs of the Company will be governed.
 The Guidelines are subject to regular review by the Nomination and Governance Committee who may recommend to the Board that they be modified or updated, when appropriate.

 The business of the Company is conducted by management under the direction of the Chief Executive Officer.
 The Board’s responsibility is to oversee, on behalf of stockholders, the conduct of the Company’s business, to provide advice and counsel to the CEO and senior management, to protect the Company’s best interests and to foster the creation of long-term value for stockholders.